 In the future, each time anybody asks a question that is already answered in the ad itself, I am going to raise the price of whatever I’m selling by $2.
 I am a monster.

-As a buyer, I am perfectly lovely: I don’t haggle on items under $100, and the transaction will take place at the seller’s convenience.
+I’m wonderful as a buyer: I don’t haggle on items under $100, and the transaction will take place at the seller’s convenience.
 I show up on time, sober, and carrying exact change.
 I will even ask if I should take my shoes off if they invite me in.

 Then again, I haven’t bought anything niche like a juicer, or a bong.
 Before my “Sell Nothing Under $100 Rule” came into effect, one of the things I sold in preparation for my move to Montréal was a bong for $40.
 You’d think it’d be easy to sell a bong in a city like Vancouver, but while I got a lot of responses, these responses were coming from the sort of people who would buy a secondhand bong from a private seller online.
 Therefore, they read like: